-10. Common Stock
+11. Common Stock

 The Company previously issued warrants to third parties, which had a five-year term to be converted to common stock at an exercise price of \$0.004 per share.
-Outstanding warrants to purchase shares of common stock are held by persons who are not U.S. citizens.
-The warrants are not exercisable due to restrictions imposed by federal law requiring that no more than 24.9% of our stock be voted, directly or indirectly, or controlled by persons who are not U.S. citizens.
-The warrants can be converted to common stock upon warrant holders demonstrating U.S. citizenship.
-During June 2018, the Company extended the term of outstanding warrants set to expire by five years (through fiscal year 2023).
-Any warrants that were not extended were forfeited.
+Certain persons who are not U.S. citizens currently hold outstanding warrants to purchase shares of the Company's common stock.
+The warrants are exercisable if consistent with federal law, which requires that no more than 24.9% of the Company's stock be voted, directly or indirectly, or controlled by persons who are not U.S. citizens.
+The warrants can be converted to common stock upon warrant holders demonstrating U.S. citizenship or if consistent with above described federal law ownership limitations.
+In June 2018, the Company and holders agreed to extend the term of outstanding warrants set to expire by five years (through fiscal year 2023).

 On June 28, 2018, the Company agreed with GE Capital Aviation Services LLC ("GE Capital") to terminate a warrant to purchase 250,000 shares of common stock held by GE Capital.
-Our shares of common stock became listed on The NASDAQ Global Select Market under the symbol "MESA" effective August 10, 2018.